 Dr. Jones: It may not work that well at home but it sounds really great in the clinic.
 Second of all, most breast cancers don't hurt; most breast cancers are slow-growing.
 So the things that make things hurt are infections.

 Dr. Jones: So the things that hurt in your body are caused by inflammation, and inflammation is caused by infection, rapid swelling, or something else that might actually cause inflammation.
 So most breast cancers do not have inflammation around them.

-But for 24-year-olds the most common things is that it's cyclic and it's related to the hormones going up and down.
+But for 24-year-olds the most common thing is that it's cyclic and it's related to the hormones going up and down.
 The second most common thing is that it got bumped.
-Breast infections are rare in non-breast feeding women but there are some people who can get infections in their ducts and they may have a breast infection.
+Breast infections are rare in non-breast-feeding women but there are some people who can get infections in their ducts and they may have a breast infection.
 Much less common in women who aren't breastfeeding than when they are.
 More common now with women who... do you have any piercings?